 Rig Your Luggage

-- If seating isn’t assigned, you’ll have only a quick moment to pick your seat -- your bed for the night -- as you climb on board.
+If seating isn’t assigned, you’ll have only a quick moment to pick your seat—your bed for the night—as you climb on board.
+Choose wisely!

-- Seats directly in front of screens can be noisy and distracting when movies come on.
-The same applies to sitting directly beneath speakers: the sound is often cranked up so everyone on the bus can enjoy.
+- Seats directly in front of screens (assuming they still work) can be noisy and distracting when movies come on.
+Movies can be surprisingly violent and disturbing in some countries.

-- The seats at the very front have the most legroom on double-decker night buses.
+- Although you may have to deal with a screen, the seats at the very front of double-decker night buses have the most legroom.
 Plus, you’ll enjoy the luxury of not having someone recline a seat in front of you.

-If there is a toilet on your night bus, it could potentially be a wet, cramped, bumpy affair.
-Squat toilets are common on many buses.
+If there is a toilet at all on your bus, it could potentially be a wet, cramped, bumpy affair.
+Squat toilets are common on many night buses in Asia.

-Toilet breaks may be rare on some journeys as your Redbull-fueled driver pushes through the night to finish his shift.
+Toilet breaks may be rare on some journeys as your Redbull-guzzling driver pushes through the night to finish his shift.
 A single, 15-minute stop on an eight-hour trip is commonplace.

 Passengers are thankful for a chance to stretch when a rare break finally comes.
-Roadside rest areas catering to tourist buses can become busy and frantic as everyone has only a short time to grab food or use the toilet.
+Roadside rest areas catering to tourist buses can become busy and frantic as everyone scrambles to use the bathroom and grab food or snacks.

-Food options range from unidentifiable local snacks (even fried insects in Laos and some countries!) to full-spread buffets, but one thing remains the same: you won’t have much time to eat.
+Food options range from unidentifiable local snacks (even fried insects in Laos and some countries) to full-spread buffets, but one thing is certain: you won’t have much time to eat.
 Don’t lallygag; another bus may arrive immediately behind yours and extend the wait time for food.

-Don’t leave your belongings on the bus when stepping off for a break.
-Keep them with you at all times.
+Don’t leave your personal belongings on the bus when stepping off for a break.
+Keep them with you at all times!

-Tip: In very busy rest areas, nearly identical buses may line up around yours.
-Have a good idea where you’re parked and look for other passengers you recognize.
+In very busy rest areas, nearly identical buses may park around yours.
+Have a good idea where you’re bus is parked, and look for other passengers you recognize.
 Drivers will typically sound the horn a few times before pulling away.
 Bus attendants may take a loose headcount, but not getting left behind is ultimately your responsibility!

 Other Tips for Taking Night Buses

 The term “VIP” is slung around to the point that pretty much every bus is a “VIP” bus in some way.
-Don’t pay an agent extra to upgrade to a VIP bus; you’ll probably end up on a regular night bus anyway but after paying more than other passengers.
+Never pay an agent extra to upgrade to a VIP bus; you’ll probably end up on a regular night bus anyway but after paying more than other passengers.